Edward Courtenay, 1st Earl of Devon: Life after release

 Courtenay and Elizabeth were implicated as being responsible for the rebellion, and were both incarcerated at the Tower of London while awaiting trial.
-Courtenay was moved to Fotheringhay Castle in May 1554.
-On Holy Saturday, Simon Renard, the Spanish ambassador to England, advised Queen Mary that the continued survival of the two "great persons" posed a threat to both her and her consort Philip.
+In May 1554, Elizabeth was sent to Woodstock Palace and Courtenay was moved to Fotheringhay Castle On Holy Saturday, Simon Renard, the Spanish ambassador to England, advised Queen Mary that the continued survival of the two "great persons" posed a threat to both her and her consort Philip.
 He informed the Queen that he would not recommend the arrival of Philip in England until every necessary step had been taken to secure his safety, and until Courtenay and Elizabeth were put on trial.
 Renard had therefore effectively informed her that Philip would not set foot on English ground until both prisoners were executed or otherwise rendered harmless.

 Mary agreed to hasten the trials, but the collection of evidence had not been completed.
 There were many rumours implicating Courtenay and Elizabeth with the failed rebellion but no solid evidence that either of them took part in organising it.
 Neither of them ever marched with the rebels, and both were non-combatants for its duration.
 Mary and Philip were married on 25 July 1554.

 No conviction could be secured for the prisoners.
 Elizabeth was at first placed under house arrest in the care of Sir Henry Bedingfield.
 She was released and allowed to return to court by the end of the year.
 At Easter, 1555, Courtenay was also released; he was exiled to Continental Europe.
 He was next heard of in November 1555, when he wrote a letter from Brussels pleading for permission to return to England to pay his respects to Queen Mary and to his mother.
 The two women were still close friends, but Courtenay had lost his former protector's trust, and his request was denied.

 He was still the Earl of Devon and retained his rights and property, but not the right to set foot in England.
 Both Mary and Elizabeth refused to have any further association with him.
 Elizabeth considered him partly responsible for her incarceration and reportedly despised any mention of him.
 Thus, Courtenay had lost any chance of marrying either one of the two royal women.